gstamatelat/simple-graph/README.md

 to be used as a playground for graph-theoretic abstractions.
 This package can be used when Java 6 is required, for assignments, simple projects etc.

-Vertex and edge objects are not generics.
 For simplicity, vertices are, for each graph instance, represented using integers in the range `[0,V)`.
 There is no inherent edge object notion; all edges are anonymous but can have a weight assigned on weighted graph types.

 Exceptions are used in a fail-fast approach when certain invocations don't make sense, for example trying to access the adjacent nodes of a vertex that doesn't